folkien/pyStock/README.md

 * stock-viewer - tool for generating stock plots and text reports for given stock code.
 Diffrent plot options, volume, MACD, Williams indicator or RSI.
 * stock-viewer-manager - tool manager which can send emails with stock reports, generates reports and plots using stock-viewer.
 Configurable via json settings files.

-!! **Please fork and contribute!
-Contributors needed to develop project!** Merge requests with yout features welcomed !!

 # Installation
 (Linux) To install all commands and systemd timers and services run script.
 ```